-Figure 4.18 Water level at position (100m, 100m) inside basin using Gate.
+Figure 4.18 Water level using Gate.

 Black solid line: Water level at position (100m, 100m) inside basin.
 Red stippled line: Upstream water level in river for reference

-Figure 4.17 shows a snapshot of the flow pattern after the gate has been opened entirely.
+Figure 4.19 shows a snapshot of the flow pattern after the gate has been opened entirely.
 Notice that the flow pattern behaves as if no gate had been defined.